eric-2d/eric-2d.github.io/_posts/2016-11-05-hey-there-world.md

 At the moment various projects are in the pipe.
 They are being prioritized and the first selected one will undergo construction soon.

-Let's make some cofee, get to work and see how far we can go!
+Let's make some coffee, get to work and see how far we can go!
 <br>
 <br>
 <p class="signature">